raphaelthief/thiefhunter/README.md

     - Enumerate usernames through exposed API endpoints
     - Detect WordPress version from metadata, assets, and accessible files

+- CVE & Exploits detection :
+    - Wappalyzer and source code detection for wordpress, plugins and themes detection
+    - No token, no rates limits for exploit detections
+    - Passive detection
+    - CVE based from wappalyzer detection for all the other websites
+    - Exploits detection based on CVE detections

 - Comprehensive Link Analysis :
     - Extract URLs from Wayback Machine, robots.txt, and sitemap.xml